BBK-PiJ-2014-66/exercises/day14/README.md

   until the requires number is found.
 So in many respects takes the same approach as the recursive but in the other direction. **Needs more work***
 * Another thing to worry about is repeated letters.
 For instances there are three anagrams of *AAB*:  *AAB*, *ABA* and *BAA*.
 Should get rid of the degenerate solutions.
-Do this by altering method to use a *TreeSet* internally (also ensures result is sorted).
+Fix by altering method to use a *TreeSet* internally (also ensures result is sorted).

+#  3 Hailstone numbers